xebiarohan/react/2_react_essentials.md

 9. Folder structure
    - At the level of assets create component folder
-   - In component folder create component specific folders like Header, footer, Description, etc
+   - In component folder create component specific folders like Header, footer, Description, etc.
-   - In those folders put the jsx and css files
+   - In those folders put the JSX and CSS files

 ```
 src --> assets, component --> Header